An easy change from Eurostar to TGV at Lille

 To board a Eurostar to London, go to Hall 4 at the north end of the concourse to check-in at the Eurostar terminal.
 It's clearly signed and you'll see the Eurostar check-in gates and staffed kiosk at the entrance to the terminal.
 Scan your ticket barcode to get through the check-in gates or use the staffed kiosk, have your passport checked, go through X-ray & metal detector security, then wait in the departure lounge.

 The departure lounge has seating, tables, a shop selling snacks & drinks and toilets.
-There's no business lounge at Lille Europe, but you may find an area at the back cordoned off for Business Premier passengers with a coffee machine and water dispenser.
+There's no business lounge at Lille Europe, but you may find an area at the back cordoned off for passengers with Premier tickets with a coffee machine and water dispenser.

 When the Eurostar approaches Lille there's a boarding announcement and passengers are allowed down escalators or lifts onto platform 43 or 45, a few minutes before the London-bound Eurostar comes in.